What is Ekso GT™?

 Who is it for?

-Ekso is for patients with lower-extremity weakness, paralysis or hemiparesis due neurological disease or injury such as spinal cord injuries, stroke, Multiple Sclerosis, Guilain Barre Syndrome.
-The user needs sufficient upper extremity strength to balance with crutches or a walker if the user has complete lower extremity paralysis, or functional strength through one side of the body if user presents with hemiplegia.
-Patients must also be between between 5'2" - 6'2" (150-190 cm) tall, weigh no more than 220 lbs (100 kg), and have hips no wider than 18".
+The Ekso robotic exoskeleton is for patients with lower-extremity weakness, paralysis or hemiparesis due neurological disease or injury such as stroke, spinal cord injuries, Multiple Sclerosis, Guilain Barre Syndrome.
+The user needs sufficient upper extremity strength to balance with crutches or a walker, and must also be between 5'2" - 6'2" (150-190 cm) tall, weigh no more than 220 lbs (100 kg), and have hips no wider than 18".
 Sufficient trunk, upper extremity, or lower extremity strength to provide balance and forward momentum for proper ambulation and manage an assistive device.
 Ability to manage weight transfers and sitting balance.
 Ability to follow basic instructions and to communicate in some manner understood to the operator if they are in distress or pain.
 Ability to support majority of body weight on arms.

 How is it used?